4 Reasons Why Manufacturers Use Video Marketing

 - 68% of people prefer to learn about a product or service through video

 - 65% of executives visit the companies website after viewing a video

 - 39% of executives call a vendor after viewing a video

-We recommend keeping the videos short — around two minutes for YouTube and a minute or less for other social media platforms, like Instagram and Facebook.
-Although users are watching a lot of videos, it's difficult to hold their attention.
+We recommend keeping the videos short — around two minutes for YouTube and a minute or less for other social media platforms such as Instagram and Facebook.

 2. Videos Are Easy To Share

 Ideal for sharing on various platforms, such as Facebook, LinkedIn, and YouTube, videos consistently outperform text-based updates on social media platforms.